Bounding deformation spaces of Kleinian groups with two generators: Bounds using isometric circles

 \begin{theorem} Let $X,Y\in \SL(2,\IC)$ be primitive elliptic elements of order $p$ and $q$, $3\leq p\leq q$.
 Let $\rho$ be a solution of

-If $\rho\not\in \Omega_{p,q}$, then $\langle X,Y\rangle$ is discrete and free. \end{theorem} \begin{proof} The assumption on $\rho$ implies that $\langle X,Y \rangle$ is conjugate to $\langle A,B_\rho \rangle$ with $A$ and $B=B_\rho$ as at \cref{XY}.
-The bounds on the real part and imaginary parts of $\rho$ follow since the four excluded disks lie in the intersection of these strips.
-Next, the points $\rho^*_{p,q}$ and $\rho^*_{q,p}$ lie in the positive quadrant of $\IC$ and on the boundaries of the union of these four disks (though two of the disks are different and come from interchanging $p$ and $q$). \Cref{abconic} now applies as our calculations show the remaining lines pass through $\rho^*_{p,q}$ in the direction of $i\rho^*_{p,q}$. \end{proof}
+Let $ \Omega'_{p,q} $ be the convex polygon determined by the lines in (1), (3), and (4) of \cref{defn:omega_bounds} together with \begin{enumerate} \item[(2$'$)] the two lines $\left\{z:\Im z=\pm 2 \pm 2 \cos \frac{\pi}{q} \sin \frac{\pi}{q} \right\}$. \end{enumerate} If $\rho\not\in \Omega'_{p,q}$, then $\langle X,Y\rangle$ is discrete and free on the given generating set. \end{theorem} \begin{proof} The assumption on $\rho$ implies that $\langle X,Y \rangle$ is conjugate to $\langle A,B_\rho \rangle$ with $A$ and $B=B_\rho$ as at \cref{XY}.
+The bounds on the real part and imaginary parts of $\rho$, i.e.\ condition (1) in \cref{defn:omega_bounds} and condition (2$'$) in the theorem statement, follow since the four excluded discs lie in the intersection of these strips.
+Next, the points $\rho^*_{p,q}$ and $\rho^*_{q,p}$ lie in the positive quadrant of $\IC$ and on the boundaries of the union of these four discs (though two of the discs are different and come from interchanging $p$ and $q$). \Cref{abconic} now applies as our calculations show the remaining lines pass through $\rho^*_{p,q}$ in the direction of $i\rho^*_{p,q}$.
+This gives us conditions (3) and (4) of \cref{defn:omega_bounds}. \end{proof}

-\Cref{fig9} indicates the lines and disks for a range of $p$ and $q$.
+\Cref{fig9} indicates the lines and discs for a range of $p$ and $q$.
 It is clear that some improvements can be made.
-For instance \cref{abconic} indicates the entire envelope of lines through the points $\gamma=2+2 \cos\big(\frac{\pi}{p}-\frac{\pi}{q}\big)+2\cos(\theta)+i \sin(\theta)$ in the direction $i\gamma$ ($0\leq \theta<\arg(\rho^*_{p,q})$), i.e. points on the boundary of the right-most disk with real part larger than $\rho^*_{p,q}$, lie in the free space.
+For instance \cref{abconic} indicates the entire envelope of lines through the points $\gamma=2+2 \cos\left(\frac{\pi}{p}-\frac{\pi}{q}\right)+2\cos(\theta)+i \sin(\theta)$ in the direction $i\gamma$ ($0\leq \theta<\arg(\rho^*_{p,q})$), i.e.\ points on the boundary of the right-most disc with real part larger than $\rho^*_{p,q}$, lie in the free space.
 In practice this is seldom much better than what we have illustrated when one of $p$ or $q$ is large.
-Also, the real part bound is sharp and holds with equality for the $(p,q,\infty)$ triangle group and its symmetry.
-The imaginary part bound is asymptotically sharp as $p,q\to \infty$, and converges to the $\frac{1}{2}$-cusp group on the boundary of the Riley slice.
-However different arguments are needed for precise sharp bounds and this is the content of the next section.
+Also, the real part bound is sharp and holds with equality for the $(p,q,\infty)$ triangle group and its image under $ \sigma $ of \cref{sym}, which are the points